navipartner/docs/content/en/docs/retail/gettingstarted/pos_academy.md

 ---
 title: "POS Academy"
-description: "The POS Academy is a series of training guides and videos that enable users to become more competent users of NaviPartner’s cloud-based POS solution, such as NP Retail."
+description: "The POS Academy is a series of training guides and videos that help you become more competent in using NaviPartner’s cloud-based POS solution, such as NP Retail."
 lead: ""
 date: 2023-08-01T13:10:01+02:00
 lastmod: 2023-08-01T13:10:01+02:00